karizon/db-monitor/README.md

 It is licensed under the Apache 2.0 license.

+It also uses a modified version of Karl Kraft's fantastic mysql_connector library.  you can find that project here: http://www.karlkraft.com/index.php/2010/06/02/mysql-and-objective-c/
+If you wish to redistribute his library in addition to my work, please contact him directly, my license does not apply to his code though it is included in this repository.

-Please feel free to download and contribute to the project!
+Please feel free to download and contribute to my project!

 Let me know if you have any questions!